 The possession or use of tobacco in any form on school premises or at any school-sponsored activity or event is prohibited.
 All tobacco paraphernalia, such as lighters, matches, pipes or containers, are not allowed at school.
 All tobacco products will be confiscated and will not be returned.
 Any student found in possession, either on his person, in belongings, or in their locker:

-- 1. 1st offense Confiscation + conference with parent and student + 3 days ISS - 2nd offense Confiscation + 5 days ISS - 3.
+- 1. 1^{st} offense Confiscation + conference with parent and student + 3 days ISS - 2.
+2nd offense Confiscation + 5 days ISS - 3.
 3rd offense Confiscation + 3 days OSS - 4.
-Subsequent Confiscation + 5 to 10 days OSS
+Subsequent Offense Confiscation + 5-10 days OSS